-The endgame for DOS hackers isn’t to steal data, but rather to shut down business operations, as demonstrated in February of 2020 when a hacker came for Amazon Web Services in the largest, publicly disclosed data breach to date that measured 2.3 terabytes per second.
-In this instance, the hacker opted for a DDoS attack, or distributed denial of service, which allows multiple devices to be breached simultaneously.
+The endgame for DoS hackers isn’t to steal data, but rather to shut down business operations, as demonstrated in 2017 when an attacker came for Google in the largest, publicly disclosed data breach to date that measured 2.5 terabytes per second.
+In this instance, the attacker opted for a DDoS attack, or distributed denial of service, which allows multiple devices to be breached simultaneously.

 DNS spoofing happens when hackers send online traffic to a “spoofed” or falsified website that replicates a user’s desired destination, like a login page for a bank or social media account.
 That information, of course, is submitted to hackers sitting at the other end of the fabricated site linked to a fraudulent IP address.

 These incidents can be used to sabotage companies by redirecting visitors to a low-grade site with obscene content or to simply pull pranks.
-In 2015, a group of hackers identified only as “Lizard Squad” detoured Malaysia Airlines website traffic.
-The new homepage showed an image of a plane with the text “404 – Plane Not Found” imposed over it, in reference to controversy around Flight 370, which went missing the year prior.
-No data was stolen or compromised during the attack but custody of the site was frozen for several hours.
+In 2015, a group of hackers detoured Malaysia Airlines website traffic to a homepage that showed an image of a plane with the text “404 – Plane Not Found” imposed over it, in reference to controversy around Flight 370, which went missing the year prior.
+No data was stolen or compromised during the attack.

 Even the most widely trusted protocols, like the domain name system, can be subverted by hackers.
 DNS acts as a phonebook for the internet, helping to translate between IP addresses and domain names.
 Through tunneling, also referred to as hijacking or poisoning, malicious domains or servers sneak traffic past a network’s firewall to perform data exfiltration.